mohammaddehnavi/Docker-Presentation/README.md

 docker build -t <Your-Image-Name> -f <Dockerfile-name> .
 ```
 # Docker-compose
-If you have a app with multiple service you can use docker-compose for runnig your app with multiple container. in the below you can see a sample docker-compose file for running wikijs.
+If you have an app with multiple services you can use docker-compose for running your app with multiple containers. in the below, you can see a sample docker-compose file for running wikiJS.
-create a folder and put your source code in that folder and create a yaml file with name docker-compose.yml
+create a folder and put your source code in that folder and create a YAML file with name docker-compose.yml
 ```
 version: "3" # this is docker-compose interpreter version
 services: #  define a service